isaacselement/ApkSmaliJebTools/README.md

 ######Third
-1. Copy your smali codes into Java Project, set some breakpoints
+1. Copy your smali codes into a JavaSE Project
+2. Set some breakpoints
-2. Close your origin project (if needed)
+2. Close your origin project (the apk's project if you have / or needed)
-3. In Debug Configuration, set Remote Port, then hit Debug
+3. In Debug Configuration, set Remote Port, then hit Debug button

 ### 2. JEB